 Eligible costs include:

-- Salary costs of a senior internal project champion (manager level or above) in the applicant company to work with an external consultant on this project; The costs to support the salary of the internal project champion must not exceed the external trainer / consultancy costs.
-A maximum of 1 internal champion per company is eligible for salary costs.
+- Salary costs of a senior project champion (manager level or above) in the applicant company to work with an external service provider on this project.
+The costs to support the salary of the project champion must not exceed the external service provider costs.
+A maximum of 1 internal champion per company is eligible for salary costs;